Question Types in the GMAT Verbal Reasoning Section

 GMAT Verbal Reasoning Section – Question Types

-Having a firm grasp on what to expect from each question type will help you to focus your preparation and pinpoint areas of weakness you need to work on before exam day.
+Having a firm grasp on what to expect from each question type will help you focus your preparation and pinpoint areas of weakness to work on before exam day.

 Reading Comprehension

-Reading Comprehension questions are presented as a passage you are to read before answering three to four multiple-choice questions.
-The passages are often about business, social science, or physical and biological sciences.
-These passages are generally academic and neutral in tone.
-For the purposes of standardized testing, comprehension refers to your ability to decipher and summarize the main idea, understand the difference between implied and explicit statements, ability to infer information from the text, recognize the author's tone and attitude, and analyze the structure of the text.
+Each Reading Comprehension question is presented as a passage for you to read before answering two to four multiple-choice questions about it.
+The passages are often about business, social science, or physical and biological sciences, and are generally academic and neutral in tone.
+For standardized testing purposes, comprehension refers to your ability to decipher and summarize a text's main idea, understand the difference between implied and explicit statements, infer information from the text, and analyze its structure.

 Critical Reasoning

 At a quick glance, the Critical Reasoning questions may look similar to the Reading Comprehension questions; however, they are testing two different skills.
-While Reading Comprehension is testing your ability to break down the text, Critical Reasoning is assessing your ability to evaluate an argument being made.
-As in a Reading Comprehension question, a Critical Reasoning question will start with a text for you to read.
-This text will present an argument and is generally shorter than a Reading Comprehension text.
-After reading the prompt, you are to answer a multiple-choice question regarding information that can weaken or strengthen the argument being made.
+While Reading Comprehension tests your ability to break down a text, Critical Reasoning assesses your ability to evaluate the argument it makes.
+As with the Reading Comprehension questions, each Critical Reasoning question will start with a passage for you to read.
+However, these texts will present an argument and be shorter than the Reading Comprehension passages.
+You will then answer a multiple-choice question about the text that tests your critical reasoning skills.